Friday, March 27, 2009

 In the middle of this personal turmoil, as I struggled to find the special plan that God had for my life, I realized that Pegi was the “right woman” for me.
 Believing that God had brought us together for His purpose, we decided to spend the rest of our lives together—wherever that might lead.
 Little did we know that it would be such an exciting trip!

 On the 20th of May, 1976, together with our two best friends from Berachah, Ken and Jill Duckman, we were married by the Justice of Peace in Bellaire, Texas.
-Ken had grown up in a Jewish family in New York and had met and married Jill in Madison after they met at concert she catered for his rock band.
+Ken had grown up in a Jewish family in New York and had met and married Jill in Madison after they met at a concert she catered for his rock band.
 When I had left the Navy for Madison, Ken was one of the first people I met.
 He became a believer in Jesus and soon moved to Houston.

 The story of our wedding is worth telling as we all four still smile at the memory.
 It will be no surprise that Col Thieme wasn’t real big on ceremonies, especially religious ceremonies.
 He was totally focused on teaching Bible Doctrine.
 He insisted that marriage was not really a religious function, but really a matter of state government.
 He did occasionally perform weddings, but we really didn’t want all the bother of dealing with our families.
 Since the Colonel used to recommend just going to a Justice of the Peace, we did just that.

 I made an appointment before Judge Heath Till in Bellaire, a small city enclave surrounded by the larger city of Houston.
 The four of us had to wait in the tiny reception area outside his one-judge office.
 I think there was room for at least Pegi and Jill to sit.
 We were delayed when I found out that they wouldn’t take my personal check for $15.
-This was in the days long before ATMs and I Ken and I didn’t have $15 cash between us!
+This was in the days long before ATMs and Ken and I didn’t have $15 cash between us!
 I went across to the street to a grocery store and cashed a check.

 We were finally ushered into Judge Till’s office where he was seated behind a small desk, cowboy boots under his black robes.
 Pegi was wearing my favorite dress that happened to be black with a floral print.
 Jill was wearing a pastel dress, so the judge thought Jill and I were to be married.
 We corrected that misconception and stood before his desk with just barely enough room for Ken and Jill behind us as witnesses.